QAM/Pyxeled/pixel_convert/README.md

-rust_pyxeled
+pixel_convert
 =============

-A Rust port of the Pyxeled image processing algorithm with a clean CLI (clap) and a reusable library API.
+A Rust image processing core with a clean CLI (clap) and a reusable library API.

 Usage
 -----